semerj/dev-cheatsheets/dev/tmux.md

-prefix {               move pane to previous position prefix }               move pane to next position :join-pane -s :1       place window 1 into pane on current window
+prefix {               move pane to previous position prefix }               move pane to next position :join-pane -s :1       place window 1 into pane on current window :join-pane -s 2 -t 1   move 2nd window as a pane to 1st window
 ```

 ### other